 The active optics stars, which are also used for guiding, are automatically selected by the Telescope Control System, and users in general do not have to worry about finding them.
-For some specific cases, i.e. large offsets to the sky from a crowded field, users might wish to keep the same guide star: it is recommended in these case that they select it by themselves and insert the coordinates in their OB.
+For some specific cases, i.e. large offsets to the sky from a crowded field, users might wish to keep the same guide star.
+It is recommended in such a case that they select it by themselves and explicitly indicate its position in one or more (dedicated) Finding Charts, and refer to its use in the text of the README information.
 Appropriate magnitude for guiding stars range from 11 to 14.